 There too many bolus injectors in development to list here but some examples are:

-BD is developing the Microinfusor bolus injector built around a pre-filled syringe.
+BD is developing the Libertas bolus injector built around a pre-filled BD Neopak syringe.

-West is scaling up the Smart Dose injector based on the Crystal Zenith plastic cartridge.
+West has launched the Smart Dose injector for Amgen’s Repatha drug.
+The device is based on the Crystal Zenith plastic cartridge.

 SteadyMed is developing the ‘PatchPump’ platform which uses an expanding battery to force drug out of a flexible primary drug container.